The Doodale Fold of Highland Cattle

 The cattle year

 Ideally, the year starts in April when the calves are born but sometimes nature dictates that the calves are a little later.
-In 2019 we have calves expected in April, June and September!!
+In 2019 we had calves born in April, June and September!!

 By December, at 8 months old, the calves have grown significantly, are eating grass, hay and silage (as well as having warm milk available 24/7) and are ready to be separated from their mothers.
 The calves are housed indoors for a few months to enable us to socalise and halter train them.
 Calves born later in the year will spend the whole winter outside with their mother’s before being separated in early Spring and may never be housed.